Ohwoghere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints "Hello, World"
+write a script that displays a confused smiley"ôo)"